segmentio/segment-docs/src/connections/functions/destination-functions/index.md

 **Can I see who made changes to a function?**

-Yes, functions are compatible with [Audit Trail](/docs/segment-app/iam/audit-trail/) and will display user activity relating to functions.
+Yes, Functions is compatible with [Audit Trail](/docs/segment-app/iam/audit-trail/) and will display user activity relating to functions.

 **Does Segment retry failed function invocations?**